 While there are cases where probation should be viewed as a gift, it is also frequently used by the government to police behavior – including conduct that has little to do with the original charge.

 One fact attorneys, judges, and prosecutors occasionally fail to mention is that probation serves as a formal invitation to law enforcement to come into your home, search your property, and tell you what to do on a regular basis.
-These actions occur because you give up important constitutional rights when you agree to probation – especially if you waive your 4th Amendment rights at the time of the plea.
+You give up important constitutional rights when you agree to probation – especially if you waive your 4th Amendment rights at the time of the plea.

 Additionally, most probation terms include the possibility of a probation officer coming to your home.
 However, most of them do not make home visits for many common misdemeanor and traffic offenses.